sfirke/janitor/README.md

 ##### Prettifying

 Other janitor functions dress up the results of these tabulation calls for fast, basic reporting.
-Here are some of the functions that augment `tabyls` and `crosstabs`:
+Here are some of the functions that augment a summary table for reporting:

 ``` r
 roster %>%